nat-418/dbm.nvim/README.md

 ![Example screenshot](dbm.png)

-This plugin provides dynamic buffer management for Neovim, inspired by tiling window managers like [dwm](https://dwm.suckless.org).
-It automatically manages buffers in a tiled layout with a vertically maximized, lefthand "major" buffer, and a stack of "minor" buffers on the right.
-The major area contains the buffer which currently needs most attention, whereas the stacking area contains all other buffers.
-Buffers can be quickly rotated between major and minor, cycled through on screen, or maximized.
-Buffers are grouped by nine possible tabs.
-Each buffer can be tagged with one or multiple tabs.
+This plugin provides dynamic buffer window management for Neovim, inspired by tiling window managers like [dwm](https://dwm.suckless.org).
+It automatically manages buffer windows in a tiled layout with a vertically maximized, lefthand "major" buffer window, and a stack of "minor" buffer windows on the right.
+The major window contains the buffer which currently needs most attention, whereas the stacking windows contain all other buffers.
+Buffer windows can be quickly rotated between major and minor, cycled through on screen, or maximized.
+Buffer windows are grouped by nine possible tabs.
+Each buffer window can be placed on one or multiple tabs.
 These tabs act more like virtual desktops or workspaces than they do tabs as implemented in most other applications.

 # Installing